Aura Travel - Bamboo & Bear Loving Care

 Best China Panda Tour Starts from Chengdu

 Chengdu, the capital of southwest China’s Sichuan province where 80% of the world’s pandas live, is the nearest metropolis to the endangered species’ natural habitat.
-It is the only place on earth with both wild and captive giant pandas, offering the best opportunities to volunteer and interact with these adored animals.
+It is the only place on earth with both wild and captive giant pandas, offering the best opportunities to loving care and interact with these adored animals.

 Golden Sea of Rape Flowers on the Way to Dujiangyan